C0dingschmuser/EnhancedModLoader/README.md

 If you want to make your own c# mod dll, this will get you started:

 **IMPORTANT INFORMATION: Cosmoteer uses .NET 7.
-Because of this, you cannot use Harmony since it does not Support .NET 7 (yet).**
+Because of this, you cannot use Harmony since it does not Support .NET 7(yet).**
+There is an [alpha version of Harmony](https://github.com/pardeike/Harmony/tree/feature/monomod-core) now that supports .NET 7 but you need to compile it yourself and i haven't tested it yet.

 - Use the [.NET 7 Version of EML](https://github.com/C0dingschmuser/EnhancedModLoader/releases) / Workshop version
 - Use Visual Studio C# Class Library for .NET or .NET Standard Preset